thewca/wca-regulations/wca-regulations_2012.md

     - 8a3) have a designated WCA Delegate (appointed by WCA Board) in attendance.
     - 8a4) be announced on the WCA website at least two weeks before the start of the competition.
     - 8a6) be publicly accessible.
-    - 8a7) use the authentic Speedstacks Stackmat timer (Generation 2 or Pro) for time measurement.
+    - 8a7) use the authentic Speed Stacks Stackmat timer (Generation 2 or Pro) for time measurement.
     - 8a8) be open, by default, to all who wish to compete.
 Restrictions must be approved by the WCA Board and clearly stated on the competition website when the competition is announced.
 - 8f) If WCA Regulations are not correctly observed during a competition, the WCA Board may disqualify affected attempts.